pfeerick/edgetx/EdgeTX-2.4-Release-Notes.md

 * T18

 ### Limitations:
-Please note the following limitations - at the time of release:
+Please note the following limitations.
+At the time of release:
 * Users are not able to import model files from OpenTX Companion into to EdgeTX (Firmware flashing with OpenTC Companion is still possible)
 * Support for FlySky Nirvana NV14 is not available
 * Users are not able to select a theme or modify the default theme color scheme.